(301) 495-3131 Call For a Free Consultation

 You can recover a wide range of damages in a dog bite claim (usually paid by the dog owner’s homeowner’s insurance company).
 Some of the things for which you can collect compensation include the following:

 If you or your child recently suffered injuries in a dog attack in Silver Spring, we are here to help.
-Call DuBoff & Associates, Chartered today and discuss your situation with us.
+Call DuBoff & Associates, Chartered today and discuss your situation with a personal injury attorney.
 The initial meeting is free, and we will not bill you for our services unless we help you recover a settlement.
-Contact the law firm that cares today at 301-495-3131.
+Contact the Maryland law firm that cares today at 866-210-6821.

 REQUEST A FREE CONSULTATION